+Without question, the topic that required the most debate was the color scheme as each member had their own preference— some liked having many bright colors while others preferred simple 2-tone websites.
+In the end, we narrowed down our color choices to red and blue.
+The former represents passion and love while the latter represents serenity.
+After browsing through many pictures of desserts, we noticed that many photographs had darker shades (chocolates).
+We also noticed red more often (raspberries, strawberries, cherries etc.) compared to blue (blueberries).
+These were the leading factors that helped us decide our current color scheme.

-The color palette that we will use is easy on the eyes.
+From a design standpoint, the color palette that we will use is easy on the eyes.
 It exhibits less distracting tones to draw the user’s attention to images.
 The header and footer will be dark to emphasize the navigational tools while the content section will be lighter.
 It has a good contrast between text and background so that the writing is legible.
 Note that this color scheme follows the W3C WCAG 2.0 guidelines for large and small text!